-IAR expects its business partners to comply with local laws and regulations regarding workers’ contracts and working hours, including overtime and compensation.
-Salaries should be paid regularly and comply with the applicable local legislation and local market situation.
+We expect our business partners to comply with local laws and regulations regarding workers’ contracts and working hours, including overtime and overtime compensation.
+Salaries should be paid regularly and comply with applicable legislation and local market situation.
 Workers should be entitled to a minimum of one day off in seven and time off for established national and local public holidays.
-Workers should be granted the stipulated annual leave, sick leave, and maternity/paternity withdrawal without any negative repercussions.
+Workers should be granted the stipulated annual, sick, and maternity/paternity leave without any negative repercussions.

 Discrimination, harassment, and diversity

 We value and promote diversity and gender balance and expect our business partners to provide a work environment where everybody is treated with respect and dignity and given fair

 and equal opportunities for development.
 We do not tolerate discrimination or harassment in the workplace, and our business partners shall not discriminate against any worker based on race, ethnicity, sexual orientation, gender, religion, age, disability, political opinion, nationality, or any other potentially discriminatory factor.

 We prioritize the satisfaction and trust of our customers, business partners, and shareholders.
 We strive to provide high-quality products and services and maintain transparent and respectful relationships with our stakeholders.
 We require that our business partners take due care and put in place quality assurance processes to ensure their products or services provided to IAR meet applicable quality standards or exceed the contract requirements.